 Benchmarking companies and stimulating competition by identifying top performers;

 Advocating best practices identified through our research.

 How is the Access to Medicine Foundation funded?

-The Foundation is an independent non-profit organisation, funded by the UK Foreign, Commonwealth, and Development Office, the Dutch Ministry of Foreign Affairs, the Bill & Melinda Gates Foundation, the Leona M. and Harry B. Helmsley Charitable Trust, AXA Investment Managers and the Wellcome Trust.
+The Foundation is an independent non-profit organisation, funded by the Dutch and UK governments, the Bill & Melinda Gates Foundation, the Leona M. and Harry B. Helmsley Charitable Trust and AXA Investment Managers.
 The Foundation is a registered charity in the Netherlands (ANBI status).